Filter by score

 Falling behind

-Canada is lagging compared to similar countries or failing to meet the target identified for the indicator.
-Significant work is needed to meet the target in future years.
+Canada is lagging compared to similar countries or failing to meet the target identified for the indicator and significant work is needed to meet the target in future years.

 Open accessible version